S1 (Munich)

 The S1 is a service on the Munich S-Bahn network.
 It is operated by DB Regio Bayern.
 It runs from Munich Airport station and Freising to Neufahrn bei Freising station, where most trains are coupled (and uncoupled in the opposite direction).
-Trains continue via Feldmoching, Laim, central Munich to Munich East.
+Trains continue via Feldmoching, Laim, München Hauptbahnhof (central station) to Munich East and Leuchtenbergring.

 The service is operated at 20-minute intervals between Munich Airport station and East Munich.
 Two out of three trains per hour continue from Neufahrn bei Freising to Freising, so that the headway between trains alternates between 20 and 40 minutes.
 It is operated using class 423 four-car electric multiple units, usually as two coupled sets.
 In the evenings and on Sundays they generally run as single sets.

 The service runs over lines built at various times: